tianrui-qi/LC2222a-ISA/README.md

 ## Datapath

-A simpler datapth without supporting interrupts can be find [here](assets/datapath.png) that you can see the overall structure of the datapath and use it to deduce behavior of each instruction.
+A simpler datapth without supporting interrupts can be find [here](assets/datapath.png) that you can see the overall structure and use it to deduce behavior of each instruction.

 ![00-Datapath](assets/00-Datapath.png)